ferbs/webstack-micro/README.md

 # webstack-micro

-This repository is a starter/boilerplate web app intended for teams of under ~ 20 developers who want to pluck the main advantages of a microservices architecture for their project while trying to minimize extra complexity and overhead it brings.
+This repository is a starter/boilerplate web app intended for teams of under ~ 20 developers who want to pluck the main advantages of a microservices architecture for their project while trying to minimize its extra complexity and overhead.
 Webstack-micro is monolithic-friendly, you can use it with an existing web app built in Django/Laravel/Nest/Rails/etc.